sheetalvarsh/Assistant-Caller/document_guide.md

         - Updates the HTML to display the recognized text alongside the audio message.

 **Event Listeners** :
 - Start Recording Button: Calls startRecording Function.
 - Stop Recording Button: Calls stopRecording Function.

 **Server-Side Processing** (Within /speech-to-text Route in app.py):
 - Receives the recorded audio data.
 - Calls the speech_to_text Function from speech_recognition.py.
 - Returns the recognized text to the client.

 ## Known Issues

 ### Minor Issues
 * Few style issues in text-to-speech messages.
 * Need to work on Stacking of converted messages.

 ### Major Issues
 * The application may not work well with noisy audio input.
 * Storing of messages

 ### Future Work
 * Implement a more robust speech recognition mechanism.
 * Enhance the user interface with additional features.
 * Explore options for real-time communication.

 ## Ongoing Deployment/Development
 * Unit Tests: Include unit tests to ensure the reliability of core functionalities.
 * Documentation Updates: Keep the documentation up-to-date with any changes.
 * Code Refactoring: Regularly refactor the code for better maintainability.
 * Compatibility Testing: Test the application with various browsers and environments.

+## Note:-
-**Note**: This documentation serves as a guide for developers taking over the project, providing insights into the current state, potential improvements, and considerations for ongoing deployment and development.
+ This documentation serves as a guide for developers taking over the project, providing insights into the current state, potential improvements, and considerations for ongoing deployment and development.